-POLICY NAME: Policy regarding Proceeds from the Date Approved: May 26, 2023 Sale of Property Review date: Purpose: The purpose of this policy is to clarify expectations of Communities of Faith regarding the sale of Congregational property.
+POLICY NAME: Policy regarding Proceeds from the Date Approved: March 19, 2025 Sale of Property Review date: Purpose: The purpose of this policy is to clarify expectations of Communities of Faith regarding the sale of Congregational property.
 The Manual C.2.6.

-This document outlines the Eastern Ontario Outaouais Regional Council's policy and best practices regarding the disposition of proceeds from the sale of congregational property.
+This document outlines the policy and best practices of the Eastern Ontario Outaouais Regional Council (EOORC) regarding the disposition of proceeds from the sale of congregational property.